Replicating data between PostgreSQL versions

-For example, if you setup replication between a master (on 9.3) and a slave (9.4), you may see this error on the slave server:
+For example, if you setup replication between a master (on 9.3) and a replica (9.4), you may see this error on the replica server:

 FATAL: database files are incompatible with server DETAIL: The data directory was initialized by PostgreSQL version 9.3, which is not compatible with this version 9.4.x.